Summary of Significant Accounting Policies

 Recently issued accounting pronouncements –

-Reference Rate Reform – In March 2020, the FASB issued ASU No. 2020-04, “Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting.”
+Reference Rate Reform – In March 2020, the FASB issued ASU 2020-04, “Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting.”
 ASU 2020-04 provides optional expedients and exceptions for applying GAAP to contracts, hedging relationships and other transactions affected by the expected transition away from reference rates that are expected to be discontinued, such as LIBOR.
 ASU 2020-04 was effective upon issuance.
 The Company may elect to apply the guidance prospectively through December 31, 2022.
-The Company is currently evaluating the impact of the adoption of the standard on the condensed consolidated financial statements.
+The Company is currently evaluating the impact of the adoption of the standard on the consolidated financial statements.

 The entire disclosure for all significant accounting policies of the reporting entity.